-- Opportunities to add seismic rehabilitation increments exist within most major maintenance and capital improvement activities. - Incremental seismic rehabilitation opportunities are suggested for eight specific maintenance and capital improvement categories.
+Opportunities to add seismic rehabilitation increments exist within most major maintenance and capital improvement activities.

+Incremental seismic rehabilitation opportunities are suggested for eight specific maintenance and capital improvement categories.

-C.2 Discovering Integration Opportunities for Incremental Seismic Rehabilitation
+C.2 Discovering Integration Opportunities For Incremental Seismic Rehabilitation

-In order to benefit from opportunities to integrate incremental seismic rehabilitation with other maintenance and capital improvement activities, it is useful to discuss these activities as they are typically undertaken in multifamily buildings.
-Most multifamily building owners are familiar with their particular building inventories and the related patterns of maintenance and capital improvement.
-A significant parameter of patterns of maintenance and capital improvement may be the building classification (Class A, B, or C).
-Aggregate national data is of no particular relevance to a given owner, but may be of general interest and is summarized in the sidebar on page C-5.
+In order to benefit from opportunities to integrate incremental seismic rehabilitation with other maintenance and capital improvement activities, it is useful to discuss these activities as they are typically undertaken in retail buildings.
+Most retail building owners are familiar with their particular building inventories and the related patterns of maintenance and capital improvement.
+Aggregate national data is of no particular relevance to a given owner, but may be of general interest and is summarized in the sidebar on the opposite page.